Last updated: September 21, 2022

 Importing actuals from Sage Intacct lets you compare your budget with your actuals and easily share your budget versus actual results with your colleagues.
-The easiest and most beneficial way to import your actuals from Intacct is to use the integration from Budgeting and Planning.
+The easiest and most beneficial way to import your actuals from Intacct is to use the integration from SIP.
 With the integration:

-Actuals can be imported into Profit & Loss (P&L), balance sheet, and cash reports.
+Actuals can be imported into Profit & Loss (P&L), cash, balance sheet, and statistical data reports.

 Actuals can be filtered by dimension values so that you import only the relevant actuals data.

-To import your actual amounts from Intacct to Budgeting and Planning:
+To import your actual amounts from Intacct to SIP:

 1. Click the Connect to Sage Intacct icon on the menu bar:

 2. Sign in using your Sage Intacct credentials and click Next:

 4. Select which reports (P&L, Cash, Balance sheet, Statistical data) you'd like to import and click Next.